Suspect’s brother testifies in shooting trial

 “Keenan’s a good dude,” said Stewart.
 “He was just defending himself.”

-On Wednesday, Tay Davis and Kemon Neuble, Maynard’s friends who were involved in the altercation, testified they went to the mall with the intent to get into a fight.
+On Wednesday, Taye Davis and Kemon Neuble, Maynard’s friends who were involved in the altercation, testified they went to the mall with the intent to get into a fight.

 “I just got called about the fight, and I was like, all right, I’ll go,” said Davis.